SiriusGG/stac/docs/HOW_TO_PATH.md

 If you only followed the optional step 1 but not 2, add the directory you created in step 1.

-If you only followed step 3 and forward, add whatever directory the STAC jar is currently located in.
+If you only followed step 3 and forward, add whatever directory ```stac.jar``` is currently located in.

 ### 6) Done.